kailash-manasarovar/statement/docs/timeline/2024/march.md

 ### `@1frgvn`

 - https://x.com/january_myth/status/1772034747775992249 -> the Taru Ann account, which may be sometimes run by Trish Penny retweets a post from 29th August 2023, around the time the hackers are revealing themselves.
-I don't remember seeing it at that time.
+I don't remember seeing it at that time but I may have and it just didn't register as connected.

 ![Love poem](../../content/tweets/taru-ann-poem-2.png){width=65%}

 - At the same time, she retweets a pic from 12th June 2023, which I have been unable to locate so [asked the account owner about it directly](../../content/tweets/long-long-way-to-go.png) and she has posted the pic: https://x.com/january_myth/status/1860955287672213591/photo/1 but not the poem that went with it.
+I remember seeing that one but, again, I made no connection to this account.
 - I ask her about the poem.

 ![taru ann poem and pic posted on 12th june 2023](../../content/images/taru-ann-poem.png){width=65%}